Dev-Etto/surge-kit/CONTRIBUTING.md

-# Contributing to Relay
+# Contributing to Surge Kit

-First off, thank you for considering contributing to Relay!
+First off, thank you for considering contributing to Surge Kit!
 We love community involvement.

 ## Our Standard of Behavior